The-Star-Citizen-Wikis/SharedIcons/icons/README.md

 # Icons

-These icons are extracted from game files and then cleaned up.
 Clean up includes:
 - Applying an unified size through the template
 - Optimizing through SVGO
 - Stripping out colors so that it can be styled with CSS

+## Game files
+These logos are extracted from game files.

 Icon | Source | Additional changes
 :--- | :--- | :---